Wesley-Young/title-grantor/README.md

 ### Commands

+`/help`: View the usage of this bot.

 `/grant [QQ Number] [Title]`: Grants a given user the specified title.
 The title should be no longer than 18 bytes.
+One Chinese character in UTF-8 occupies 3 bytes, so a title in Chinese should be no longer than 6 Chinese characters.

+> Do not attempt to use ASCII characters and Unicode characters together in a title longer than 18 bytes, because it will be cut off after its 18th byte, and if the 18th byte is within a Unicode character, this will cause unexpected outcome.

-`/refresh-privileged-list`: This application does not actively listen to the changes of group admins.
-So if the group admin list changes, you should manually execute this.
+`/refresh-privileged-list`: Although this application actively listens to the changes of group admins, there are some chance that the bot does not receive the notice.
+So if the group admin list changes and some of the admins cannot execute commands, those who have the privilege should manually execute this.

 ## Deployment